tongnie/tensor4kriging/README.md

 ## Model implementation

-We resort to the *low-rank tensor completion* model to achieve full-scale traffic speed recovery.
-However, tensor completion is hard to
+We resort to the *low-rank tensor completion (LRTC)* model to achieve full-scale traffic speed recovery.
+However, LRTC is hard to achieve kriging with low-rank assumption only.
+In our paper, we enhance LRTC with three Laplacian-induced correlations, named

 <p align="center">
 <img align="middle" src="graphics/Fig2.png" alt="fig2" width="700">